seiforesti/data_wave/DATA_SOURCES_GROUP_COMPREHENSIVE_AUDIT_REPORT.md

 - [x] Security and audit systems

 ### Phase 2: Component Enhancement (IN PROGRESS 🔄)
-- [ ] Complete remaining 5 components mock data elimination
+[ ] Complete remaining 5 components mock data elimination with rplacing with advanced real logic bazed on real backend logic implimentations
-- [ ] Enhance component interconnections
+[ ] Enhance component interconnections for all system "components can use others components that improve complex advanced core level entreprise data source group system for real logic production surpassing databricks and azure and m.purview",  ensure a powerful advanced modern workflow logic management orchestration across all datasources components.
-- [ ] Implement real-time features
+[ ] Implement real-time features
-- [ ] Advanced analytics integration
+[ ] Advanced analytics integration
+[ ] integrate RBAC hook utilty for all system group (all components necessary to use) data source to ensure that  all be bazed on RBAC system, go back into the backend and integrate rbac system to all datasources group implimentation(models, services, routes) to ensure choesive 100% frontend aligned backend bazed rbac system

 ### Phase 3: Advanced Features (PLANNED 📋)
-- [ ] AI-powered recommendations
+[ ] AI-powered recommendations (will be integred in frontend data source group and bazed on use and integrated with current AI services in current backend implimentation  (app/models/**, app/services/**, /app/apis/routes/**)                                                             [ ] Enhance more for advanced detailed design and powerful inspirement data source components with powerful modern large coding using advanced shadn/ui design, .Next, tailwind css and advanced design tools apply it for avery and  any component needs that to suspass databricks and m.purview design side plateformes
-- [ ] Predictive analytics
+[ ] Predictive analytics
-- [ ] Advanced collaboration features
+[ ] Advanced collaboration features" bazed on existant system logic backend implmentation collaboration under /app/models/**, app/services/**, app/apis/routes/**, impliment both frontend/backend side, for backend only integration with current implimnetations data sources services
-- [ ] Performance optimization
+[ ] Performance optimization, applyig all thsi recommendataions"## RECOMMENDATIONS FOR COMPLETION

 ---